When is your deadlift considered strong

 If you want the most up-to-date news or ask direct questions, then you can follow me on Instagram.

 Why would you care whether your deadlift is strong

 Lifting is always a bit about ego.
-It is got to know whether you are doing bad or good compared to your peers or international competition.
-This keeps you focused and a goal to strive towards.
+It is good to know whether you are doing bad or good compared to your peers or international competition.
+This keeps you focused and sets a goal to strive towards.
 If you want to plan your lifting in a targeted way keep track of benchmarks and work your way backward from it.
 In this article, you will find some milestones to aspire to.

 This question lacks context

 The question of whether your deadlift is strong or not is relative to who you are.
 If you just ask "Is my deadlift strong" you did not reflect on yourself and how that influences the result.
 Deadlift strength has to be seen in the context of:

 - Training Age

 Training age relates to how long you have been training.
 If you weigh 120kg, pull 150kg, and have been training away on the deadlift for ten years that would not be a great result, unless you have some limiting factors.
 If you have been training for two weeks and weigh 50kg this is beast mode.
 In both examples, the same amount of weight is being lifted from the ground.